picknscroll/picknscroll.github.io/_posts/2018-04-07-Pandas-Interactive-Tutorial.md

   <img class="center" height="230px" src="{{ site.baseurl }}/assets/alignmentv1.svg">
 </div>

-We can use the `sort_values` method to see which one of our top 10 players had the best assist-to-turnover ratio:
+We can use the `sort_values` method to see which one of our top 10 passers had the best assist-to-turnover ratio:

 <div class="section">
 <pre class="highlight"><code class="language-python">In [1]: ast_to_tov.sort_values(ascending=False)